hmrc/alcohol-duty-account/api-docs/openPayments.md

 **Response Body**

 The response body returns outstanding payments, their total, unallocated payments, their total, and the balance

+If NOT_FOUND is returned by the downstream API, empty arrays of outstandingPayments and unallocated payments are returned.

 | Field Name                            | Description                                  | Data Type                  | Mandatory/Optional | Notes                                                      |
 |---------------------------------------|----------------------------------------------|----------------------------|--------------------|------------------------------------------------------------|